nklayman/theia/examples/tauri/src-tauri/README.md

 ## To Use

-Currently only working in Linux
+Currently only working in Linux.
+Please follow [Tauri Linux setup guide](https://tauri.studio/docs/getting-started/setup-linux) before running example.

 1. Follow the [devloping guide](https://github.com/eclipse-theia/theia/blob/master/doc/Developing.md) to get set up to run examples
 2. Run `yarn install` in the root of this repo